gbv/aREF/aref.md

 # Introduction

-This document defines an encoding of RDF graphs called **another RDF encoding form (aREF)**.
-The encoding combines the best parts of existing RDF serializations [Turtle], [JSON-LD], and [RDF/JSON].
+This document defines an encoding of [*RDF graphs*] called **another RDF encoding form (aREF)**.
+The encoding combines and simplfies best parts of existing RDF serializations [Turtle], [JSON-LD], and [RDF/JSON].
 In contrast to these formats, RDF data in aREF is not serialized in form of a Unicode string but encoded in form of a [*list-map-structure*].
 Thus, aREF allows to express RDF graphs in different data structuring languages and type systems of programming languages.

 ## Status of this document